SolidBlock-cn/mishanguc/UpdateLog-en.md

 - Now sign blocks support json texts.
 You can type `-json <a json>` in a text box, e.g., `-json {color:red,text:Hi}`.
 - Added text copy tool, which can be used to copy and paste texts, and allows copy and paste between vanilla signs and mod signs.
 - Added the button to flip texts in a sign edit screen, which can be used to flip one line or all lines of text.
-- Improved the logic of road connection state debugging tool.
-Now can view line types.
 - Improved some translations according to word-usage and format of vanilla language files.

 Fixed following issues: